 Beams can be loaded in many ways, but most loadings that cause flexure can be described as either:

-Depending on which design method you choose, (see below) the loads you enter will be factored appropriately.
+What about Load Factors?
+Depending on which design method you choose, (LRFD or ASD), the loads you enter will be factored for you.
 Simply enter the service (unfactored) loads.